Next 36 partnership arms top students with business know-how: EY

-“Being able to drive innovation is fundamental to our ability to remain competitive in a global economy that is increasingly knowledge-based,” says Trent Henry, Ernst & Young’s Canadian Chairman and Chief Executive Officer.
+“Being able to drive innovation is fundamental to our ability to remain competitive in a global economy that is increasingly knowledge-based,” says Trent Henry, EY’s Canadian Chairman and Chief Executive Officer.
 “We have to develop new products, services and markets.
 We also need entrepreneurs to create new ways to use existing products.
 The Next 36 is helping to nurture talented young people who are capable of bringing innovative ideas to life.”

-“Ernst & Young’s own research shows entrepreneurs are made — not born.
+“EY’s own research shows entrepreneurs are made — not born.
 Corporations, governments and communities of interest must join forces to provide the experiences these young leaders need to bring their business ideas to life,” adds Henry.

 “Through our work with entrepreneurs around the world, we’ve acquired a deep understanding of how to turn the greatest challenges into spectacular opportunities,” explains McMorrow.
 “By sharing that knowledge with students from The Next 36, we can help build the experiences they need to see their ventures take flight.”